Spokane Transit Authority: 2020s

 Like public transport agencies across the globe, STA was significantly impacted by the COVID-19 pandemic.
 Fixed route ridership dropped from 9.97 million passenger boardings in 2019 to 5.24 million passenger boardings in 2021.
 STA's ridership began to recover in 2022, with May 2022 experiencing a year-over-year increase of 29.6% on fixed route, 38.7% on Paratransit and 37.0% increase on Vanpool.
 In October 2022, STA launched a new fare collection system which allows for mobile payments in addition to previous payment methods, as well as introduced fare capping.

 In July 2023, STA launched City Line, the organization's first bus rapid transit line $14 million under budget.
 In the first year, City Line provided over 700,000 rides.

 In December 2024, CEO E. Susan Meyer retired from STA after a near 20-year stint at the agency starting in 2005.
 Brandon Rapez-Betty (Chief Operations Officer) and Karl Otterstrom (Chief Planning and Development Officer) acted as co-CEOs until Otterstrom became the new CEO in August 2025.

+The agency's seven double-decker buses, which carry up to 108 passengers, entered service in September 2025 on the Spokane–Cheney express routes after several months of testing and training.
+The buses were pulled from service after a collision with a low-clearance railroad bridge in Downtown Spokane on January 18, 2026, which caused seven passengers to be injured.
+The double-decker bus fleet resumed service on February 21 of that year; as of late February 2026 the bus involved in the collision is out of service until it can be repaired.

+On August 4, 2026, area voters approved the renewal of a 0.2% sales tax dedicated to public transportation, originally authorized in November 2016.
+The renewal extends to December 31, 2048 and enables the agency to maintain and enhance service, and advance the goals and initiatives of its strategic plan, STA Connect 2035.